canndrew/netsim/docs/06_latency.md

       +--------+
 ```

-`client` node sends a message to server node.
+The `client` node sends a message to server node.
 First we will measure how
 long this simulation takes withouth any latency.

 ## Measure network performance